icreatedthisaccountforschool/GroupProjectReactNative/README.md

 # GroupProjectReactNative
-you will need the necessary dependencies for StackNavigator for my file(s) to work properly
+you will need to have a basic to intermmediate understanding of Redux and need the Redux dependencies for my files to work